Good questions, even better answers

 What does “For Good” mean?

-The aim of this hackathon is to prototype data-driven solutions for societal problems.
+The aim of this hackathon is to prototype data-driven solutions for societal problems with a viable business model.
 For Good means that the solutions we aim for are beneficial for society.
 Challenge owners want to cocreate these solutions.
 The work after the hackathon could lead to commercial products and services, but the results of the hackathon are preferably open source and actively shared.

 I am not a coder, can I still join?